 “The low country is a gateway of terrestrial riverine and marine flows.
 Water connected this countryside not just to cities like Charleston and Savannah but also to the Caribbean and a broader global empire of trade.” — Keith Cartwright

-Gullah Geechee phenomena are part of an intertwined whole emanating from what Hamilton calls the “third space” between European and “Othered” (i.e., the African and Amerindian “Other”) origins.
+Gullah Geechee phenomena are part of an intertwined whole emanating from what Hamilton calls the “third space” between European and “Othered” (i.e., the African and Amerindian “other”) origins.
 And to investigate this space, she is mapping a topological “third space” onto the region’s land and waterscapes.
 Gullah refers to sea island folks; Geechee to mainland dwellers.
 The fissures occur in the divisions and confluences of race that construct and eviscerate all notions of purity in the myths of Southern identity.

 In considering the flowing “languaging of landscape,” Hamilton says “that geechee talk developed in a physical third space, an island-to-inland environment that was literally littoral (i.e., the part of a river, lake, or ocean close to the land).
 This is a deceptive geography both between the shores of bodies of water … and yet also within the marshes and dense swamps, locales that are neither solid nor earth nor water but a shifting landscape of both.”